Carnaux/NFT-Marker-Creator/README.md

 # NFT MARKER CREATOR

-This editor creates NFT markers for ARTOOKIT 5.x

-and it is part of the efforts to bring NFT tracking to AR.js
+This editor creates NFT markers for ARTOOKIT 5.x, and it is part of the efforts to bring NFT tracking to jsartoolkit5 (and eventually projects like AR.js).

-Node version (preferred) and Web version are provided.
+A Node version (preferred) and Web version are provided.

 ## Node version